arangodb/docs-hugo/site/content/3.13/develop/integrations/_index.md

 ## Spring Boot Starter

-The [**Spring Boot Starter**](spring-boot-arangodb.md) for ArangoDB is a set of convenient dependency descriptors that you can include in your application based on the Spring framework.
+The [**Spring Boot Starter**](spring-boot-arangodb.md) simplifies the use of the Spring Data integration for ArangoDB so you get started quickly.
+It is a set of convenient dependency descriptors that you can include in your application.

 - [Tutorial](spring-boot-arangodb.md#get-started)
 - Repository: <https://github.com/arangodb/spring-boot-starter>